lebao3105/bleachbit/README.md

 I made this port in order to make this work on macOS as well and help Windows users have a real system look without using any GTK theme (since it's not GTK on Windows anymore, it's Win32 with default build settings).

-The work is in progress, but I'm pretty alone here...
+I'm pretty alone here...
 This is a HUGE big project!

 What I have done (inside and outside [bleachbit/](bleachbit/)):

-* Patched system-dependant modules to not use GTK code if any
+* Patched system-dependent modules to not use GTK code if any
 * Ported dialogs (Make chaff, About, System infomation) to wxPython
 * Ported main window & GUI entrypoint to wxPython (not completed)
 * Ported all universal GUI functions to use wxPython and cross-platform solutions